 McTiver noted that the total amount of money that would be received from the grant for the road improvements is not enough to cover the cost of the whole project.

 “There are more funds that have been promised, but nothing that is actually on paper saying that we have the funds.
 About a third or 33-percent of the funds are now available,” he said.

 The grant currently has no required match.
-There are enough funds to perform the engineering and groundwork, but the project would not be advertised for bids unless 100 percent of the funding is secured.
+There are enough funds to buy a 2019 JCB JS370 excavator and the rest will be used for the engineering and groundwork, but the project would not be advertised for bids unless 100 percent of the funding is secured.

 “It will be all grant money; there is zero money coming from local dollars,” said Road Commissioner Pete Paramski.
 “It’s going to be an emotional decision—some people are going to love it—some people are going to do anything in their power to not have the project go forward.”

 Though some residents are against the proposal and feel the road pavement would be detrimental to the north country, others feel the paved road would help some drivers avoid Newberry.

 “I am wondering if there has been any research done on how this is going to impact the Village of Newberry,” said Geri Minard.
 “If this gets paved, people are going to be completely bypassing Newberry and going to Grand Marais.”

 Comments questioning whether the Luce County Sheriff’s Department had enough manpower to patrol the road were heard, plus concerns of how it would impact those who use 410 for dog mushing.

 “It does create a hazard to the dog mushers—if 410 gets paved, you are going to have a potential for 55 mph traffic through there,” Minard said.
 “We cross over on dog trails on 410 and run on it and nobody is going to want to run their dogs on pavement.”